Search topics...

 Problem: Given the root of a binary tree, flatten the tree into a linked list in-place following pre-order traversal.

-Approach: For each node with a left child, find the rightmost node of the left subtree (its in-order predecessor).
-Connect that node's right pointer to the current node's right child, then move the entire left subtree to the right side.
-This threading approach uses O(1) extra space — no recursion stack needed.
+Key Insight: For each node with a left child, find the rightmost node of the left subtree and thread it to the current node's right child.
+Then move the entire left subtree to the right side.
+This is a variant of Morris traversal — no stack or recursion needed.

 cpp